underdog of the year

 From here, the conversation can diverge in a few ways.

 1) The best, and probably most common, outcome is that you can both actually meet, just at a slightly shitty time.
 If this happens to you, of course, you will then continue to schedule like normal following the above steps.
 Congratulations, you resolved your scheduling conflict!

 2) If the above doesn't happen, it's time to think about an extension.
 Typically, extensions in Smogon tournaments are given halfway into the next round, rounded down to the next full day.
-So for example, if the next round is 7 days long, you can get an extension of up to 3 days into the round.
-If it's 14, you can get a 7-day extension.
-So if you can't meet in the allotted time for the round, try scheduling with your opponent into the typical extension window like so:
+So for example, if the next round is 7 days long, as is usually the case, you can get an extension of up to 3 days into the round.
+If you can't meet in the allotted time for the round, try scheduling with your opponent into the typical extension window like so:

 If this works, fantastic!
-There's typically no need to actually request an extension if the host can see that you have scheduled for a time after the deadline; he'll use his noodle and realize you need one on his own.
+There's typically no need to actually request an extension if the host can see that you have scheduled for a time after the deadline; they'll use their noodle and realize you need one on their own.
 That being said, it can't hurt to be safe and ask.

 3) If you can't make any time work at all, not even with an extension, I'm sorry buddy, but you're just shit outta luck.
 I've been playing in tournaments for almost six years and this has never once happened to me, but it does happen.
 If that's the case, the match is just going to have to be coinflipped.
 Practice your RNG skills by playing RBY OU so you can hopefully win the coinflip and advance to the next round.

 It's ok, don't worry.
 Everyone's had unexpected things come up that stop them from making scheduled times once in a while.
 Just follow these steps and you'll be good to go.